The term “demisexual” is brand spanking new to me.

 It would be impossible for me to even conceive of it.

-I don’t care if he’s Brad Pitt, Prince Charming, or Dominick Thomson.
+I don’t care if he’s Brad Pitt, Prince Charming, or Dominick Thompson.
 Emotional connection is rarely made overnight.

 What is the gosh darn rush people?